Plutonomicon/plutarch-plutus/docs/TYPES.md

 The final argument is, of course, the list itself.

-> Aside: Interested in the lower level details of `PBuiltinList` (i.e Plutus Core builtin lists)?
-You can find all you need to know about it at [plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-lists.md).
+> Aside: Interested in the lower level details of `PBuiltinList` (i.e. Plutus Core builtin lists)?
+You can find all you need to know about it at [Plutonomicon](https://github.com/Plutonomicon/plutonomicon/blob/main/builtin-lists.md).

-> Jack: Capitalize Plutonomicon.

 # `PList`

-Here's the [scott encoded](./CONCEPTS.md#scott-encoding) cousin of `PBuiltinList`.
+Here's the [Scott encoded](./CONCEPTS.md#scott-encoding) cousin of `PBuiltinList`.
 What does that mean?
 Well, in practice, it just means that `PList` can contain _any arbitrary_ term - not just builtin types. `PList` also has a [`PListLike`](#plistlike) instance - so you won't be missing any of those utilities here!

 `PList` also has a [`PlutusType`](./TYPECLASSES.md#plutustype-pcon-and-pmatch) instance.
 You can construct a `PList` using `pcon` (but you should prefer using `pcons` from `PListLike`):